What is an associate’s degree?

 Many associate degree jobs have a short payback timeframe of only two years due to a high median salary and a substantially lower tuition rate than a bachelor’s degree.
-You can launch a lucrative career with this 2-year college degree, sometimes even making more money than workers with a bachelor’s degree.
+You can launch a lucrative career with this two-year college degree, sometimes even making more money than workers with a bachelor’s degree.

 Below, we will discuss some of the best associate degrees for high-salary career paths.
 Some of the jobs in the list don’t require an associate degree, but having one provides an edge on the competition.